6 Myths About Dark Retreats & The Truth About Darkness Experiences

 Myth 2: You’re Stuck In A Dark Room With No Support

-Some Dark Retreats, like the one's I am collaborating on, incorporate somatic, trauma-based therapy to support people before they go into the dark so they feel safe and empowered to engage in their transformative experience and the therapist fully also provides integration work after the dark retreat.
+In addition, some Dark Retreats, like Dark Havens, incorporate somatic, trauma-based therapy to support people before they go into the dark so they feel safe and empowered to titrate their transformative experience, as well as offering post-integration sessions.

 Myth 3: A Dark Retreat Is Like a Psychedelic Trip